Golf courses of Portugal Golf on the Portuguese courses

 • As the Iberian Peninsular heats up during the day, the hot air rises here and cool air is sucked in, particularly along the river valleys.
 This increases the strength of the winds because the flow has to replace this air as well.

-This wind has, in a large part, been responsible for the wealth that came to Portugal in the past.
-It enabled the Portuguese to develop into one of the great seafaring nations of the world.
-The wind enabled cargo carrying vessels to make predictable passages.
-(Hence the name "Trade Wind")
+In the past, this wind contributed to the development of Portugal as one of the most importants seafaring countries in the world.
+The wind enabled cargo carrying vessels to make predictable and safer passages.
+(Hence the name "Trade Wind").

-The seafaring skills brought about the Discoveries made by the Potuguese which was followed by the rich colonies of South America and the Far East.
-The goods were shipped to Portugal for distribution throughout Europe.
+The seafaring skills launched the Portuguese Discoveries which originated the creation of rich colonies of South America and the Far East.
+The goods were shipped to Portugal and then distributed throughout Europe.
 The winds also meant that vessels from Northern Europe, going to the Americas, traded in Portugal because it was on the fastest route under sail.

-Unfortunately, the steam ships signalled the end of the importance of this wind.
-It is enjoyed by us who sail for pleasure and cursed by the unknowing golfer on the coastal links in the afternoon.
+Unfortunately, the steam ships signalled the end of the importance of this wind but it is still enjoyed by those who sail for pleasure.

 PORTUGUESE GOLF MAPS Road map with the golf courses marked